 SportMedBC acknowledges that concussions are a complex pathophysiological injury.
 Research continues to expand upon what is currently understood and practiced in regards to concussion management.

-Much of the information shared below is credited to the medical professionals associated with the 5th International Conference on Concussion in Sport held in Berlin rich in October 2016.
+Much of the information shared below is credited to the medical professionals associated with the 5th International Conference on Concussion in Sport held in Berlin in October 2016.

 SportMedBC supports the current recommended best practices for concussion management, however, recognizes that each respective concussion must be treated clinically on an individual basis.
 A suspected concussion injury should always be assessed by a physician, and return to play should be guided by a medical professional with final clearance for return to play granted by a physician.